kayform/mobius-yt-pg/README.md

 # Why did we select MYT?

-Now we are doning R&D with governmental subsidies from NIPA(National IT industry Promotion Agency, South Korea).</BR>
+Now we are doing R&D with governmental subsidies from NIPA(National IT industry Promotion Agency, South Korea).</BR>
 We are making integrated data platform using PostgreSQL, Bottledwater, Kafka, and Cloudera for IoT.</BR>
 In the efforts we accepted MYT as application server.</BR>
 </BR>